mpc-msri/EzPC/GPU-MPC/experiments/sigma/README.md

 ### Running the artifact

-Before the artifact can be run, we need to specify the configuration in `config.json`.
+Before the artifact can be run, we need to configure it via `config.json`.

 For the server(=P0), `config.json` looks like:
 ```javascript